Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

 - Umbrellas (45%)

-So, the main goal in using marketing products or promotional items is actually to increase brand awareness.
+So, the main goal of marketing products or promotional items is to increase brand awareness.

-When we look at the list above, you can clearly see that marketing products are more effective the more often they can be used in daily life by potential clients and current clients.
+Looking at the list above, we can see that marketing products are more effective when they can be used daily by potential and current clients.

-And the more often they are used, the more often consumers are made aware of a particular brand’s name, consciously or even unconsciously.
+And the more often they are used, the more consumers are made aware of a brand’s name, consciously or unconsciously.

-This can lead to a higher conversion rate towards a potential sale.
+This can lead to a higher conversion rate toward a potential sale.